 For what it’s worth, I use a bullet journal because it’s 100% customizable and I write it all in pencil.

 Be honest and realistic about your situation when creating a schedule.
 If you’re having a baby or moving or a grandparent is coming to visit from overseas, do not plan for intense schooling that month.

 If you have multiple ages of children, combine subjects whenever you can.
-When the kids were very little, I did most of our reading before bedtime (after the baby or 1 year old was in bed).
+When the kids were all under 6 or 7, I did most of our reading before bedtime (after the baby or 1 year old was in bed).

-Now, we do all of that reading plus science, history, & memorization together as family during morning time right after breakfast.
-I keep all our resources in a basket near the couch and we just rotate through the books, poems, etc.
+Now, we do all of our fun reading plus science, history, & memorization together as family during morning time right after breakfast.
+I keep all our resources in a cart near the table and we just rotate through the books, poems, etc.